-So, what are total dissolved solids, anyways?
-Simply put, total dissolved solids include inorganic salts and organic matter that has dissolved in your water.
+Simply put, total dissolved solids include inorganic salts and organic matter that have dissolved in your water.
 The specific types of TDS mainly include calcium, magnesium, potassium, sodium, bicarbonates, chlorides, iron, lead and sulfates.
-If you’re interested in learning more about these specific contaminants, you can find information under the Common Water Contaminants section of our site.
+(If you’re interested in learning more about these specific contaminants, find information about these common water contaminants here.)

 Keeping an eye on the level of total dissolved solids in your water is important.
 There is a certain amount of TDS in your water that naturally happens when it filters through soil.
 But when a storm hits or sewage contamination occurs, that’s when the level of dissolved solids begins to rise to an unnatural, potentially harmful level.
-Once this happens, the effects of dissolved solids in water can possibly result in plumbing issues, water appliance malfunction and create bitter-tasting drinking water; and if ingested, might negatively impact your health and well-being.
-We go into greater detail about the impact of TDS and what you should look for on our dedicated Total Dissolved Solids page.
+Once this happens, the effects of dissolved solids in water can potentially lead to plumbing issues, water appliance malfunction and bitter-tasting drinking water; if ingested, they could negatively impact your health and well-being.
+(Find more details about the impact of TDS and what you should look for related to total dissolved solids here.)

 When water is tested, the concentration of TDS is the calculated sum of the positively charged compounds (cations) and negatively charged compounds (anions).
 This initial indicator test determines the general quality of water; however, further considerations need to be taken based on different characteristics the water expresses.
 Water testing may seem like a complex process, and you might not know where to start.